jdspugh/jp-watch/README.md

-# jp-watch-rust (depricated, use jp-watch-c instead)
+# jp-watch-rust (depricated, use jp-watch instead)

 Minimalist app to recursively watch a directory for changes.